 When at my desk I am now listing to music via a pair of Sennheiser HD6XX from Drop.
-They are connected to my iMac via a FiiO K5PRO headphone apm/DAC.
-It just works and are a pleasure to listen to.
+They are connected to my iMac via a FiiO K5PRO headphone amp/DAC.
+It just works and is a pleasure to listen to.

 The first track I almost always play to test new equipment is Norah Jones “Sunrise” from the album “Feels like home”.
 It is a good example of music I like.
 Sennheiser 500 and 600 series are know for neutral sound with very good midrange.
 Perfect fit for acoustic and vocal music that I like.

 Including shipping I paid 225 USD (1971 SEK) for the HD6XX on Drop.
 Add to that 66 USD (574 SEK) in Swedish custom and VAT fees for a total of 291 USD (2545 SEK).
 A pair of Sennheiser HD650 cost around 405 USD (3500 SEK) Including VAT in Sweden.
 So you save a bit but will need to wait a bit as well, three+ weeks in my case.